sonvister/Binance/README.md

         });
     }
 }
-catch (BinanceUnknownStatusException)
+catch (BinanceUnknownStatusException) // ...is BinanceHttpException (status code 504) {
-{
-    // Respond to HTTP 504 response errors:
     // HTTP 504 return code is used when the API successfully sent the message but not get a response within the timeout period.
     // It is important to NOT treat this as a failure; the execution status is UNKNOWN and could have been a success.
 }
-catch (BinanceHttpException)
+catch (BinanceHttpException e) // ...is BinanceApiException {
+    // The request failed; handle exception based on HTTP status code. if (e.IsClientError())
     {
-    // Respond to HTTP response errors/codes:
-    //   HTTP 4XX return codes are used for malformed requests; client side issue.
+        // HTTP 4XX return codes are used for for malformed requests; the issue is on the sender's side.
+    }
+    else if (e.IsServerError())
+    {
-    //   HTTP 5XX return codes are used for internal errors; server side issue.
+        // HTTP 5XX return codes are used for internal errors; the issue is on Binance's side.
+    }
+    else
+    {
+        // Other HTTP return codes...
+    }
 }
 catch (BinanceApiException)
 {